 Sto Nino Cold Spring is set beneath Mt Hoibok Hibok which is surrounded by a dense coconut palm forest and beautiful gardens, creating the ultimate jungle vibes!
-It’s a great spot to hang out for an hour or so during your Camiguin trip.
+It’s a great spot to hang out for an hour or so during your visit.

 #10 ZIP LINE AT TAGUINES LAGOON

-Taguines Lagoon is located in Mahinog which is approximately a 45-minute drive from the main tourist area of Mambajao.
+Located in Mahinog, it’s approximately a 45-minute drive from the main tourist area of Mambajao to reach Taguines Lagoon.

-There are a number of seafood restaurants and resorts dotted around the edges of Taguines Lagoon, perfect for a lunchtime meal or an overnight stay.
+There are a number of seafood restaurants and resorts dotted around the edges of the lagoon, perfect for a lunchtime meal or an overnight stay.